-Advisors - Ayers Campus: Tony Thrower, Electricity Building (256.835.5441) tthrower@gadsdenstate.edu; East Broad Campus: Debbie Reynolds, Electrical Building (256.549.8631) dreynolds@gadsdenstate.edu

-NOTICE(s): For the A.A.S.
-Degree in Industrial Automation Technology, Electrical Technology Specialty, the student must complete a minimum of 76 credit hours-a minimum of 61 in technical courses and a minimum of 15 in general education courses-all of which must be approved by the advisor.
+Advisors - Ayers Campus: Tony Thrower, Electricity Building (256.835.5441) tthrower@gadsdenstate.edu; East Broad Campus: Wesley Beecham, Electrical Building (256.549.8631) wbeecham@gadsdenstate.edu the student must complete a minimum of 76 credit hours-a minimum of 61 in technical courses and a minimum of 15 in general education courses-all of which must be approved by the advisor.
 A maximum of 9 credit hours of technical electives may be selected from any approved area of Engineering Technology programs with prior written approval from the student's major advisor.
 Technical courses may vary to meet student needs and to provide options.
 Admission Requirements: High school diploma or GED.